-MESENCHYMAL STEM/STROMAL CELLS
+MSCs

-MSCs represent a heterogenous population of non-hematopoetic cells with multi-lineage differentiation potential.
+MSCs represent a heterogenous population of non-hematopoietic cells with multi-lineage differentiation potential.
 Originally, these cells were described as spindle shaped cells derived from bone marrow that adhere to plastic and form fibrocyte-like colonies[13].
 For therapeutic purposes, MSCs are isolated mainly from the bone marrow or adipose tissue, but they can be obtained from nearly all tissues of the body.
-According to the International Society for Cellular Therapy, human MSCs are characterized by their ability to adhere to plastic in standard culture conditions, by their potential to differentiate into adipocytes, chondroblasts and osteoblasts, and they must be positive for the surface markers CD105, CD73 and CD90 and negative for CD45, CD34, CD14, CD19 and CD11b[14].
-MSCs from different sources (including bone marrow, adipose tissue, umbilical cord blood, etc.) possess similar properties[15,16].
+According to the International Society for Cellular Therapy, human MSCs are characterized by their ability to adhere to plastic in standard culture conditions, by their potential to differentiate into adipocytes, chondroblasts and osteoblasts, and by being positive for the surface markers CD105, CD73 and CD90 and negative for CD45, CD34, CD14, CD19 and CD11b[14].
+MSCs from different sources (including bone marrow, adipose tissue, umbilical cord blood, etc) possess similar properties[15,16].
 Under appropriate conditions, MSCs can be differentiated or even transdifferentiated into different cell types.
 It has been demonstrated that in the presence of selective chemicals or retinal cells, MSCs can differentiate into cells expressing retinal cell markers and characteristics[17-19].
-We have shown that highly purified mouse bone marrow-derived cells fulfilling all the criteria proposed for MSCs, cultured in the presence of retinal cell extract and supernatant from activated T cells (to mimic the inflammatory environment of diseased retina), differentiated into cells expressing genes for rhodopsin, S-antigen, recoverin, retinaldehyde binding protein, calbindin and retinal pigment epithelium (RPE) 65, which are the markers of specialized retinal cells[20].
-The ability of MSCs to extensively proliferate, to be expanded in vitro and to differentiate into various cell types, makes them attractive targets for regenerative and reparative medical applications.
+We have shown that highly purified mouse bone marrow-derived cells fulfilling all the criteria proposed for MSCs and cultured in the presence of retinal cell extract and supernatant from activated T cells (to mimic the inflammatory environment of diseased retina) differentiated into cells expressing rhodopsin, S-antigen, recoverin, retinaldehyde binding protein, calbindin and retinal pigment epithelium (RPE) 65, which are the markers of specialized retinal cells[20].
+The ability of MSCs to extensively proliferate, to be expanded in vitro and to differentiate into various cell types makes them attractive targets for regenerative and reparative medical applications.
 However, before clinical application these cells have to be precisely characterized and their preparation standardized, as it has been recently proposed[21].

 The therapeutic effects of MSCs are mediated by multiple mechanisms, as demonstrated in Figure 1.
 Among them, the immunomodulatory and secretory properties appear to be the most important.
 It has been shown that MSCs inhibit T and B cell functions, attenuate production of cytokines, decrease activity of cytotoxic T and NK cells and suppress transplantation, anti-cancer and inflammatory reactions[22,23].
 On the other hand, MSCs are potent producers of numerous cytokines and growth factors[24,25].
-It has been shown that mouse MSCs spontaneously produce transforming growth factor (TGF-) and inducible interleukin-6 (IL-6) which are the basic cytokines regulating the development of anti-inflammatory regulatory T cells (Tregs) and pro-inflammatory Th17 cells[25].
-The immunomodulatory properties make MSCs a promising tool for the treatment of harmful inflammatory reactions which accompany inherited retinal degenerative diseases and injuries.
+It has been shown that mouse MSCs spontaneously produce transforming growth factor (TGF-) and inducible interleukin-6 (IL-6), which are the basic cytokines regulating the development of anti-inflammatory regulatory T cells (Tregs) and pro-inflammatory Th17 cells[25].
+The immunomodulatory properties make MSCs a promising tool for the treatment of harmful inflammatory reactions that accompany inherited retinal degenerative diseases and injuries.
 However, the spectrum and concentrations of immunoregulatory molecules produced by MSCs strongly depend on the cytokine environment[26,27].
 This has to be taken into account when MSCs are delivered into the inflammatory environment of the diseased retina.

 PRODUCTION OF CYTOKINES BY RETINAL CELLS

-The retina is composed of a few layers of functionally different cell types which ensure visual acuity and internal homeostasis.
-The cells of the retina produce numerous cytokines and growth factors which support, in a paracrine mode, the survival of other retinal cells and contribute to the immune privilege of the eye[28].
-However, from the very beginning of retinal disease or damage, the spectrum of produced cytokines is significantly changed and the retina starts to produce elevated levels of molecules which are not produced or only minimally secreted in a steady-state.
+The retina is composed of a few layers of functionally different cell types that ensure visual acuity and internal homeostasis.
+The cells of the retina produce numerous cytokines and growth factors that support, in a paracrine mode, the survival of other retinal cells and contribute to the immune privilege of the eye[28].
+However, from the very beginning of retinal disease or damage, the spectrum of produced cytokines is significantly changed, and the retina starts to produce elevated levels of molecules that are not produced or only minimally secreted in a steady-state.